OatileM/Document-QA-System/README.md

 # Document Q&A Application

-## Introduction
+## Overview

-The Document Q&A application is a web-based tool that allows users to upload PDF documents and ask questions about their content.
-It leverages natural language processing and machine learning techniques to process documents, create embeddings, and generate relevant answers to user queries.
+This Document Q&A Application is an AI-powered tool that allows users to upload PDF documents and ask questions about their content.
+It leverages natural language processing and machine learning techniques to provide relevant answers based on the uploaded document.

 ## Features

 - PDF document upload and processing
-- Question-answering based on document content
+- Question answering based on document content
+- User-friendly web interface
+- Server-side processing using Flask
-- Integration with Amazon Bedrock for AI-powered responses
+- Integration with Amazon Bedrock for AI capabilities
-- Simple and intuitive web interface

-## Technologies Used
+## Tech Stack

-- Backend: Python with Flask web framework
+- Backend: Python, Flask
-- Frontend: HTML, CSS, and JavaScript
+- Frontend: HTML, JavaScript
-- AI Services: Amazon Bedrock (Claude v2 model)
+- AI/ML: Amazon Bedrock, LangChain
-- Vector Database: FAISS for efficient similarity search
+- Data Processing: PyPDF2, FAISS

-- PDF Processing: PyPDF2 for extracting text from PDF files
+## Prerequisites

+- Python 3.7+
+- pip (Python package manager)
+- AWS account with Bedrock access
+- Node.js and npm (optional, for running a local server for the frontend)